 Here is a budget saving hint: order the ebook version of a coloring book.
 Virtually all of them include a link where you can download the pages and print them out yourself.
-Not only that, they are frequently offered for free on Amazon.

 49. Mylar blankets: “Space blankets” are good for a lot more than a way to keep warm in an emergency.
 They are also good for deterring birds from your garden, protecting plants in the hottest part of the day, or being strategically placed to increase heat output in a room.
 (Here are more ways to use Mylar blankets.)